golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

   - Burning is not supported yet.

+- `MintRoyaltyNFT`: called when an admin mints royalty NFT.

+  - must attach `Settings` in reference inputs.

+  - must be signed by `allowed_minter` from `Settings`.

+  - must mint only one Royalty NFT.
+See [CIP 102](https://cips.cardano.org/cip/CIP-0102)

+    - Token Name: "Royalty"

+    - Asset Name Label: 500

+  - Royalty NFT must be sent to `royalty_spend` spending validator.

 ### 3.3 `minting_data` spending validator

-This is spending validator where `Minting Data NFT` is saved with `MPF` `root_hash`. (which is holding information of which asset names are minted or not amongst pre-defined ones)
+This is spending validator where `Minting Data NFT` is saved with `MPF` `root_hash` and `Whitelist MPF` `root_hash`.

+`MPF` `root_hash` holds the information of 10,000 pre-defined asset names and their minting status. (which one is minted or not)

+`Whitelist MPT` `root_hash` holds the information of whitelist users.
+See [whitelist.ak](https://github.com/koralabs/hal-minting-contracts/blob/master/smart-contract/lib/hal_nft_mint/whitelist.ak)

+- `time_gap`: How earlier they can access minting than others.

+- `amount`: How many they can mint in whitelist period.

 #### 3.3.1 Parameter